 Let’s start with the first option: you want to buy a Mogensen piece due to aesthetic reasons, because you are fond of his sober Scandinavian design language.
 Let me suggest a few options in that case.
 You might consider to buy a 2218 three seater sofa or even better the four seater 2019 sofa.
 In the picture above you can see how it gives a wonderful Scandinavian ambiance.
 In his later years Mogensen designed a similar sofa, for two or three persons, the BM 2342 and 2343.

 There are other options, of course.
 Consider a table for example.
 Mogensen designed it in different periods of his career.
 Very well known is his C18 Shaker table, originally produced by FDB, still in production with Fredericia.
 My personal favourite is another Shaker table, the BM 6286 (or its little brother, the BM 6289) designed in 1965 and also produced by Fredericia.
-This table is hard to get below 1500,-.
-Also from Fredericia and well-known is the BM 6284, from solid oak, just like the other tables (although older types of the C18 were produced in beech).
+Also from Fredericia and well-known is the BM 6284, from solid oak, just like the other tables (although some of the older types of the C18 were produced in beech).

 These sofa’s and tables are all lovely and typical species of the Scandinavian aesthetic.
 They don’t point to themselves, but breathe the simplicity and tranquility that are so distinctive in Mogensen’s design philosophy.
 Mogensen’s furniture in oak however is intimately connected with his sober design language.
 Not everyone would be satisfied with this simplicity.
 Some buyers might want something more outspoken or notable.
 In that case, you should consider different pieces of furniture.
 The two key words in that case are ‘leather’ and ‘teak’.
 In the first category, the obvious choice would be one of Mogensen’s famous leather chairs (like the Spanish chair or the BM 2207).
 But I’ll assume that this is not within (financial) reach.
 What options do you have?
 Think, for example, of two BM 3237 or 3238’s.
 In that case you would buy (a) beautiful and timeless chair(s) which will be your favourite, I’m sure!
 Please, be careful, because sometimes the BM 3251 – originally clothed with fabric – is relined with leather and sold as an original 3238.
 Note the different joining between the legs of the chairs and (sometimes) the different quality of the leather!